Heli Access is now available to the beautiful Panorama B.C. Backcountry!

 Learn the basics of recognizing unstable snow and avalanche terrain, and assessing avalanche danger.

 We follow the Avalanche Canada’s course outlines and a text book is included for your personal use.
 We can provide for you the Avalanche Skills Training (AST) Level 1 (two day), AST level 2 (four day), and Companion rescue training (one day refresher), or any combination of the above at your request.
-On most courses a “plus day” will be offered which extends the course by one day allowing the student to practice what they have learned with a full day of mountain travel.

 These courses are essential training for anyone venturing into the mountains on a winter snowpack!
 Courses can be either taken in a group or custom crafted to meet your needs.
 Upon completion of this 16 hour course you will receive a certificate of attendance.